Accumulation and Maintenance (“A&M”) Settlements Print

 It should be noted that the A&M Settlement ceases when the beneficiary reaches a specified age (maximum 25 years) at which point it either becomes an interest in possession settlement, or the beneficiary becomes absolutely entitled to the assets.
 If, at the cessation of an A&M Settlement, the assets are transferred to the beneficiary, a CGT liability will arise and gains on the assets transferred may be held-over.
 In this connection it should be noted that if the beneficiary of the A&M Settlement has already become entitled to the income of the Settlement (or his share of the Settlement), then hold-over relief will not be available on the transfer of assets to him.
 In other cases, where the assets continue to be held by the trustees for the beneficiary under an interest in possession trust, no liability to CGT arises, as there has been no disposition by the trustees.
 However, on a future transfer of the assets to the beneficiary, a liability to CGT will arise, and hold-over relief will not be available at this point.

-For IHT purposes the creation of an A&M Settlement after 21 March 2006 is treated as a chargeable transfer during the settlor’s lifetime and if the amount settled, together with other transfers during the previous 7 years, exceeds the transferor’s lifetime allowance, an immediate charge to IHT will arise.
-In addition the 10-year anniversary charges will apply.
+For IHT purposes the creation of an A&M Settlement after 21 March 2006 is treated as a chargeable transfer during the settlor’s lifetime and if the amount settled, together with other transfers during the previous 7 years, exceeds the transferor’s Nil-rate band, an immediate charge to IHT will arise.
+In addition, the 10-year anniversary charges will apply.

 A&M Settlements in existence at 21st March 2006 continued within the old regime until 5 April 2008.
 Thereafter, unless the beneficiaries became absolutely entitled to the trust capital on attaining the age of 18, the settlement came within the IHT charging provisions from 6 April 2008.